TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Background

 \subsection{Lyric-to-Melody Generation}

-Considerable development on lyric-to-melody generation has been seen in recent years, from rule or statistical based methods to deep learning based methods.
-Traditional rule or statistical based methods usually need lots of manual designs with abundant domain knowledge in music, and also hinder end users to control musical elements. \citet{monteith2012automatic} generate rhythm pattern with rule-based modules, and construct an n-gram model to predict note pitch$\footnote{\url{https://en.wikipedia.org/wiki/Pitch_(music)}}$. \citet{long2013t} and \citet{rabin1963probabilistic} learn the lyric-note correlation by performing statistical based method with limited paired data.
-In these works, the melody is generated either without the controlling of any musical element or just considering one specific musical element. \citet{fukayama2010automatic} obtain the optimal pitch sequence by maximizing the conditional probability given chords, tonality, accompaniment bass, rhythm and pitch accent information, but the generated melodies may suffer from bad musical structure without repetition patterns.
+Considerable development in lyric-to-melody generation has been seen in recent years, from rule-based or statistical methods to deep learning methods.
+Rule-based or statistical methods usually need lots of manual designs based on domain knowledge in music, and hinder end users to control musical elements. \citeauthor{monteith2012automatic} generate rhythm pattern based on rules, and construct an n-gram model to predict note pitch$\footnote{\url{https://en.wikipedia.org/wiki/Pitch\_(music)}}$. \citeauthor{long2013t} and \citeauthor{rabin1963probabilistic} learn the lyric-note correlation by performing statistical method with limited paired data.
+In these works, the melody is generated with the control of zero or just one specific musical element. \citeauthor{fukayama2010automatic} obtain the optimal pitch sequence by maximizing the conditional probability given chords, tonality, accompaniment bass, rhythm and pitch accent information, but the generated melodies may suffer from bad musical structure without repetition patterns.
 Meanwhile the algorithm cannot be directly applied to lyrics written in ``stress accent'' languages like English.